9A4AM/RS41HUP_V2/README.md

   * GPS-Watchdog: reboots RS41 if GPS gets lost longer then timeout as defined
   * GPS-TX Sync if Fix is available every minute
   * Second frequency if defined. changes every TX intervall between both
+  * MORSECODE: Transmit additional data like Alt, QRA Locator, Sat-Count - or NO GPS if jamming

 * This RS41HUB is recomended for floating flights with battery.
 It needs less mA then the RS41ng Version.
 * If power does not matter, than have a look on RS41ng.